 How To Use A Free Betting Calculator

 Enter the odds for the bet or bets you would like to calculate the payout for.
-In the case of multiple bets the odds will automatically multiply to give the odds of a parlay bet.
+In the case of multiple bets, the odds will automatically multiply to give the odds of a parlay bet.

 Enter the amount you would like to bet, also known as your stake.
 If you would like to make a single bet, enter the stake into the ‘Single Bet’ field.
-If you would like to make a multiple bet, enter the stake into the double, treble or any other multiple field.
+If you would like to make a multiple bet, enter the stake into the double, treble or any other multiple fields.

 The payout for your bet should automatically appear in the ‘Payout’ Box at the bottom of your betting calculator.